 Community College Caregiver Training Initiative

 Statistics show a growing need for home-based caregivers.
-Approximately 20 percent of American adults who need caregiving assistance aren't able to find help, whether paid or voluntary, says the International Longevity Center-USA (ILC-USA).
-This trend will likely continue as Baby Boomers age—leading to a larger number of older adults and a reduced number of health care professionals.
+Approximately 20 percent of American adults who need caregiving assistance aren’t able to find help, whether paid or voluntary, says the International Longevity Center-USA (ILC-USA).
+This trend will likely continue as Baby Boomers age—leading to a more significant number of older adults and a reduced number of health care professionals.
 ILC-USA predicts that the need for in-home caregivers will double by 2050.
 However, the available pool of family caregivers is shrinking, and at the same time, the caregiving profession is experiencing a severe and worsening shortage of paid caregivers, says ILC-USA.

 To defer a caregiving crisis, the number of trained professional and family caregivers must increase over the coming years.
 Community colleges may turn out to be ideal recruitment centers for both types of caregiver.
 Through the Caregiving Project for Older Americans, ILC-USA has collaborated with the Schmieding Center for Senior Health and Education (SCSHE) to create the Community College Caregiver Training Initiative, which aims to increase the number of qualified caregivers throughout the country by providing them with education and resources through their local community colleges.

 According to the American Association for Community Colleges, 60 percent of all new registered nurses receive a degree from a two-year institution.
 This makes community colleges a prime training ground for professional caregivers.

 “Since a lot of community colleges already have nursing programs, many could easily add a class on professional caregiving,” points out Megan McIntyre, director of communications for ILC-USA.